bakaschwarz/modules/README.md

 # Modules

-The idea behind this is, that you can have different modules in your project which are independent from each other and can be turned on and off using a simple configuration file.
+The idea is, that you can have different modules in your project which are independent from each other and can be turned on and off using a simple configuration file.

 ## The configuration file